eRaMvn/LazyTools/README.md

-# GoldFish
+# GoldFishCmd

 Program created by eRaMvn.

-This program generates commands for pentesters to avoid mistakes during an engagement
+A simple program that generates commands for pentesters to avoid mistakes during an engagement

 _positional arguments:_